 Caroline Corleone is a visual artist based in Berlin, Germany.
 She studied Fine Arts & Painting at Weissensee Kunsthochschule Berlin and received her degree as Meisterschülerin in 2015.
 She has held artist residencies in several European countries, and her work has been shown at a variety of venues, amongst them group- and solo exhibitions in Germany, Italy, Spain, and Austria.
 Caroline Corleone is represented by the Viennese Gallery Krobath.

-Discover the New Red No. 5 fountain pen ink
+Discover the Paradise Lost series created by Caroline Corleone with the New Red No. 5 fountain pen ink.